misskniss/language-research/jkniss/README.md

 CPython on a embedded system when it comes to the primary way these languages use memory.

-RAM is something we usuall don't worry about all that much in our laptops or desktops (which often have gigs and gigs of RAM).
-But, as mentioned above, a microcontroller's number one constraint is RAM.
+RAM is something we usually don't worry about all that much in our laptops or desktops (which often have gigs and gigs of RAM) but, as mentioned above, a microcontroller's number one constraint is RAM.